Sherif-Elfiky/cse15l-lab-reports/lab3.md

 **(1)** <br>
 One useful command option is less -N filename <br>
 The -N will display line numbers of a file you choose. <br>
+This is a useful command if you want to keep track of where you are in the file when reading, you can also use this to keep track of which line items of interest were on.
 Here is an example of me using the code in technical/911report/chapter-1.txt <br>
 the terminal commmands: <br>
 ```